Code2926/URL-shortening-Api-landing-page/README.md

 - [Frontend Mentor](https://www.frontendmentor.io) for providing the challenge and design assets.
 - [Icons8](https://icons8.com) for the GitHub icon used in the footer.

+## Contributing

+If you'd like to contribute to the Calculator project, please fork this repository and submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the LICENSE.txt file for details.
 ```